Andrea Manciaracina

-Andrea Manciaracina ([anˈdrɛːa ˌmantʃaraˈtʃiːna]; born April 7, 1962), sometimes spelled Mangiaracina, is a member of Sicilian Mafia.
+Andrea Manciaracina ([anˈdrɛːa ˌmantʃaraˈtʃiːna]; born 7 April 1962), sometimes spelt Mangiaracina, is a member of Sicilian Mafia.

 He was born in Mazara del Vallo in the province of Trapani.
 He was initiated in Cosa Nostra in 1985 or 1986.
 In 1992, after the arrest of Mariano Agate, he became reggente (regent) of the mandamento of Mazara del Vallo, a position he shared with Vincenzo Sinacori.